hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: Remdesivir is the first anti-SARS-CoV-2 compound shown to be clinically beneficial.
 The optimal use of this drug will become clearer with further study.
 Remdesivir will likely be the main comparator drug in future trials of moderate-to-severe SARS-CoV-2 infections.___

 ### EIDD-2801
 β-D-N4-hydroxycytidine (NHC) is a cytidine analogue that exerts its activity primarily through viral mutagenesis in that it incorporates into new RNA strands but leads to large numbers of replication errors during subsequent rounds of replication [^10.1016/j.coviro.2019.04.002]. β-D-N4-hydroxycytidine-5'-isopropyl ester (EIDD-2801) is an orally available NHC prodrug.
-The mechanism by which EIDD=2801 eludes the proof-reading function of the coronavirus exonucleases is not known.
+The fact that EIDD-2801 is not a chain terminator may explain the mechanism by which it eludes the proof-reading function of coronavirus exonucleases is not known.

 EIDD-2801 has broad-spectrum antiviral activity against multiple coronaviruses including MERS-CoV, SARS-CoV, and SARS-CoV-2 with most EC<sub>50</sub>s below 1 μM[^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].
 It also has activity in primary human airway epithelial cells and reduced virus levels, disease, and lung damage in mouse models of SARS-CoV and MERS-CoV[^10.1126/scitranslmed.abb5883].
 Deep sequencing studies have confirmed that viral mutagenesis is the main mechanism by which EIDD-2801 inhibits coronaviruses [^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].

-As of August, a phase I study in uninfected individuals and two phase II studies patients with mild-to-moderate disease have begun ([Clinical Trials of EIDD-2801](linic-triamplymerase)).
+As of August, a phase I study in uninfected individuals and two phase II studies patients with mild-to-moderate disease have begun ([https://covdb.stanford.edu/clinical-trials/?compound=EIDD-2801&target=Polymerase](https://covdb.stanford.edu/clinical-trials/?compound=EIDD-2801&target=Polymerase))

 ___Conclusion: The preclinical in vitro and animal model data associated with EIDD-2801 are comparable to those of remdesivir.
 However, EIDD-2801’s safety  and clinical efficacy have not yet been established.
 Should EIDD-2018 trials be successful, this drug may be a useful oral option in high-risk outpatients. ___